 It has been a while since I have posted a decent gallery updating my work.
 I believe that we will start in a reverse chronology with the most recent work.
 These objects are the basis for my upcoming M.F.A. show tentatively titled Archtypical Objects, which explores the creation of personality and identity through our possessions.
-The background research is tied to sign, symbol, archetype theory proposed by Karl G. Jung, Joesph Campbell, and Emmanuel Kant, relating a rational for idealized cultural heroes into absurd glass manifestations.
+The background research is tied to sign, symbol, and archetype theory; attempting to personify idealized cultural heroes into absurd glass creations.

 Below is my artist statement for the MFA show Archetypical and accompanying images: